dgovil/PythonForMayaSamples/README.md

 * [Rapid GUI Programming with Python and Qt: The Definitive Guide to PyQt Programming](http://go.redirectingat.com?id=101037X1556917&xs=1&url=https%3A%2F%2Fwww.amazon.com%2FRapid-GUI-Programming-Python-Definitive-ebook%2Fdp%2FB004YW6LNA%2Fref%3Dsr_1_1%3Fie%3DUTF8%26qid%3D1479605837%26sr%3D8-1%26keywords%3Drapid%2Bpyqt)

-  If you're interested in learning more about Qt, this is the best book to have in my opinion.
-He goes from very basic Qt useage to very advanced concepts.
-The book is based around PyQt4, but if you've watched my course, it should be easy enough to switch to whichever Qt library you're using
+  If you're interested in learning more about Qt, this is the best book to have in my opinion.It goes from very basic Qt uses to very advanced concepts.
+The book is based around PyQt4, but if you've watched my course, it should be easy to enough to switch to which ever Qt library you're using

 * [Complete Maya Programming: An Extensive Guide to MEL and C++ API](http://go.redirectingat.com?id=101037X1556917&xs=1&url=https%3A%2F%2Fwww.amazon.com%2FComplete-Maya-Programming-Extensive-Kaufmann%2Fdp%2F1558608354%2Fref%3Dsr_1_1%3Fie%3DUTF8%26qid%3D1479607371%26sr%3D8-1%26keywords%3DMEL%2BC%252B%252B)

- This is for MEL and C++ obviously, and quite an old book, but it's one that is still incredibly useful if you're interested in those languages, and one that many developers have learned from.
+ This is for MEL and C++ obviously, and quite an old book, but it's one that is still incredibly useful if you're interested in those languages or in one language then their are many developers you can  learned form them.

 ### Websites and Blogs

 * [Rigging Dojo] (http://www.riggingdojo.com/)

  Rigging Dojo is **the** online school for rigging and technical skills.
-They have a ton of great mentored courses on Python, C++, Rigging etc..
+They have a ton's of great mentored courses on Python, C++, Rigging etc..

 * [Python For Maya: Google Group] (https://groups.google.com/forum/?fromgroups#!forum/python_inside_maya)